AmbiJesse/DataCamp-Projects/README.md

 ## 📊 Guided projects using SQL

 ### 1. Analyze International Debt Statistics
-- Used aggregate functions, alisasing, filtering techniques, and sorting to answer questions such as which country owes the most debt and what is average debt across different indicators.
+- Used aggregate functions, aliasing, filtering techniques, and sorting to answer questions such as which country owes the most debt and what is average debt across different indicators.

 `SUM()` `MAX()` `WHERE` `GROUP BY` `ORDER BY` `LIMIT` [*View my project here!*](https://github.com/AmbiJesse/DataCamp-Projects/blob/main/Analyze%20International%20Debt%20Statistics/International-Debt-Stats.ipynb)